natsukagami/tree-sitter-hylo/README.md

 - [ ] What are `remote` types?

 - `type_argument_list` is not defined (used in `type_expr`).
 We give it something similar to `generics_clause`.
+- `deinit` not really used anywhere, perhaps replaced by `Deinitializable` trait.
+We highlight both.

 ## Precedences that ~seems ok